 How do we do it?

-- Most students are taught English and mathematics in a small nurture group by a teacher and teaching assistant, maximum class size 15
+- Most students are taught English and mathematics in a small nurture group by a teacher and teaching assistant, with a maximum class size of fifteen.

 - Some students access a phonics programme to support them with their reading and writing skills.

 - All students undertake the LIT Programme which employs reciprocal teaching methods to improve comprehension.

 - Nurture group teachers, TAs and the librarian will be Sound trained and train students in these strategies.

 - If students are identified as not making progress, they have access to small group intervention in English and mathematics.